grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 [//]: # (----- invisible character break)

-On board the _Gnat_ shakes leaned his head down at a painful angle, looking up through the small viewport and trying to see exactly where he was in relation to the hulking gray wall slowly stirring the waters above him.
+On board the _Gnat_, Shakes leaned his head down at a painful angle, looking up through the small viewport and trying to see exactly where he was in relation to the hulking gray wall slowly parting the waters above him.

 "Fuuuuuck.
 They shoulda mentioned that this would be stupidly fuckin' dangerous," Shakes said to himself.
-"I fuckin' walked right into this, I guess.
+"I walked right into this, I guess.
 Or maybe they are like a backyard bully in a pool, tormenting me -- the scrawny kid -- by holding my head underwater...
 Though I suppose some people must be into that sort of thing."
 He glanced at the stacks of porno at his feet.

 "Captain Shakes," Hemi's voice came over the ship-to-ship with all the bass notes stripped out of it, "do not forget that since we are moving, you are going to have to give your boat a little more motor when you get within a meter of the _Prospect_ or so.
 We are going slow enough that it should not be too dramatic, but you also do not want to get sucked back into the _Prospect's_ propellers."

 "Aye, fuck you all," he didn't bother to respond on the radio, his hands too busy with the controls of the _Gnat_.
-"This little fuckin' boat wasn't built for this shit.
+"This little boat weren't built for this shit.
 Handles like a fucking beach ball underwater."

 He was pushing up from behind, moving slightly faster than the _Prospect_.
 Through the viewport, he could just see the little black circle of the mating collar he was shooting for.
 He realized now that he would lose sight of it when he got closer and the target slipped beyond his ability to crane his neck.

 He squeezed the ballast blow handle in a very short burst, and the _Gnat_ popped up an entire meter closer to the underside of the _Prospect_.
-"Ugh, too fuckin' much, too fast. _Gently_ -- was what Hemi said -- gently..."
+"Ugh, too fuckin' much, too fuckin' fast. _Gently_ -- was what Hemi said -- gently..."

 He was slowly gaining on the _Prospect_.
 When the _Prospect's_ mating collar disappeared beyond the frame of the viewport, Shakes guessed he was directly underneath it.
 He gave the _Gnat's_ small dive planes a modest amount of up-angle.
 Suddenly he was within a meter of the _Prospect's_ belly, and he could feel the push of water from the moving hull of the big boat driving the _Gnat_ backwards.
 The push was also ruining his instinctive awareness of where he was.
 He felt a slight panic, until the mating collar popped into view again through the narrow viewport directly ahead of him.